akshath3001/interneers-lab/backend/README.md

 Represents a product category
 ```
 {
-  "category_name": "StringField - the name of category"
+  "category_name": "StringField - the name of category",
+  "category_description": "StringField - description about a category"
 }
 ```
 ### Product